headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 Digging Deeper
 --------------

 Hopefully this post has whet your appetite for the incredible potential of JRuby and CRaC!
-It's early days for the CRaC project, and we're just starting to add support in JRuby, but to me this represents the most promising startup-time improvement we've seen in years.
+It's early days for the CRaC project but this is easily the most promising startup-time improvement we've seen in years.

 In Part 2, I'll show more advanced examples, running common command-line tools like `gem` and `bundle` and `rake`, and we'll explore how to pre-boot a Rails instance for faster local development.
 Future posts will talk through other aspects of using CRaC with JRuby, and I'll show you how to use Docker on Windows and MacOS to create a fast "virtual JRuby" that works like a normal local install.